 The Road to Hana is one of Maui’s top visitor destinations.
 It’s known for its miles of winding road, dense jungle, roadside waterfalls, and… countless rescues.
 The elements and the landscape in East Maui are unforgiving.
 Visitors often fall victim to flash floods, slippery trails, and high surf.
 And with so much conflicting information online, it can be challenging for visitors to decipher which spots are safe stops on the Road to Hana.

-So, where is safe and legal to stop on the road to Hana?
+So, where is it safe and legal to stop on the road to Hana?

 As a born-and-raised Maui resident, I’m here to help guide you in the right direction- literally!